-Liza Talusan (LIE-zuh TAH-looo-SUN) is an educator, speaker, activist, mentor, leader, runner, and writer.
+Liza Talusan is an educator, speaker, activist, mentor, leader, runner, writer, and parent.
 She is an engaging facilitator in conversations about diversity, racism, unconscious bias, privilege and power and creates environments that allow for people to discuss these difficult topics openly.

-Liza has been invited to over 40 schools and organizations across the country to deliver and facilitate keynotes, training workshops, ongoing strategic planning, change management, and faculty/staff development.
-Nearly all of these organizations have invited Liza back for more than one visit.
+Liza has been invited to over 45 schools and organizations across the country to deliver and facilitate keynotes, training workshops, develop ongoing strategic planning, change management, and faculty/staff development.

 Liza's dissertation research forwarded a new framework for doctoral student socialization which integrates socialization, development and identity in an interactional and intersectional model of identity-consciousness towards the formation of scholars.
 Her dissertation: "The Formation of Scholars: Critical Narratives of Asian American and Pacific Islander Doctoral Students in Higher Education" which is available on ProQuest.